 All my research hinted that the fuel pump was a common failure item on these cars.
 I first ordered an aftermarket one off eBay and had it installed.
 However, it had a faulty sender unit so my fuel tank was never completely full according to the gauge.
 That was swiftly swapped out for a OEM Siemens VDO fuel pump from FCP Euro.
 I thought it be a good time to flush the oil too and give the rest of the fluids a once over.

 With the leak diagnosed, I bought a new complete valve cover replacement kit which included the gasket itself and all new associated hardware and fasteners.
-I also knew that the fuel filter was original too, and with a new pump installed earlier in the year it made sense to replace the filter too.
+I also knew that the fuel filter was original too, and with a new pump installed earlier in the year, it made sense to replace the filter as well.

 Oh dear, the dreaded EML and ASC lights.
 As I didn’t have the ABS light lit I knew it wasn’t the wheel speed sensors or ABS module, it must be a vaccume leak somewhere.
 Continued rough idle when the car was cold helped point me in the right direction.
 I had a nasty tear in my lower intake boot

-A small dead pixel area but I got it for considerably less then the normal used price.
+There is a small area of dead pixels, but I got it for considerably less then the normal used price.